WesternGamer/SEPluginTemplate/README.md

 6. You are done.
 If you plan to change the project name, you will need to edit `PostBuild.bat` and change the file name of the file ending in `.dll` to your project name.

+If you have issues or need help, feel free to make new issue under the issues tab of this repository!